Skip to contents

 set_credentials()

-Store credentials to the .Rprofile
+Store user information in the .Rprofile

 Create an R package structure